Argyrochosma fendleri: Taxonomy

 The species was first described by Gustav Kunze in 1851 as Notholaena fendleri, based on material collected in New Mexico by Augustus Fendler, for whom it is named.
 The type specimen, Fendler 1017a, was deposited at the Herbarium Berolinense.
 (Note: Tryon & Weatherby assumed that Kunze's original material was at Leipzig and was destroyed with that herbarium during World War II, but his description states that the type was the property of the Berlin herbarium.)

 Delineating natural genera in the cheilanthoids has proven to be extremely difficult, and other placements of the species were subsequently put forward.
 Fée transferred it to Cincinalis as Cincinalis fendleri in 1852, breaking with most other authorities in recognizing and re-circumscribing that genus.
 In 1859, Mettenius rejected Fée's attempt to delineate Cincinalis as a separate genus, but recognized the genus Gymnogramma for species where sporangia were borne along the nerves and not densely clustered at the end of the nerves.
 He transferred the species there as G. fendleri.
 Prantl expanded Pellaea to include several genera in which he perceived close affinities, including Cincinalis.
 Accordingly, he transferred C. fendleri to Pellaea section Cincinalis as P. fendleri in 1882.
 In 1979, John T. Mickel transferred it to Cheilanthes as Cheilanthes cancellata (the epithet fendleri was preoccupied), as part of an effort to create a more coherent Notholaena.
+"Cancellata" means "latticed"; Mickel did not explain the choice of epithet.

-Argyrochosma fendleri leaf, showing the coating of white farina below and the characteristic zig-zag axes.
+Argyrochosma fendleri leaf, showing the coating of white farina below and the characteristic flexuous axes.